King, Iraq President Hold Talks On Current Developments, Situation In Gaza

 The two leaders expressed their rejection of settler violence against Palestinians in the West Bank, as well as violations of holy sites in Jerusalem.

-His Majesty reiterated the importance of Iraq's key role in the region, noting Jordan's support of its security and stability and adding that the security of Jordan and Iraq is one.
+His Majesty reiterated the importance of Iraq's key role in the region, noting Jordan's support of its security and stability and adding that the security of Jordan and Iraq is one, the statement said.

 The King noted the importance of stepping up efforts to implement agreements and joint projects between Jordan and Iraq, commending the launch of the first phase of the electricity connectivity project between the two countries.